Menu

 1. GRADUAL HAIR LOSS

-Usually, it becomes noticeable after 6 or more
+SPAN: Usually noticeable after 6 months or more as hair thins out.

 2. SUDDEN HAIR LOSS